If we notice you are not using the correct PIR, we'll:

-There are ways we can help you calculate your prescribed investor rate.
+There are a few ways we can help you calculate your prescribed investor rate.

 Calculate your PIR in myIR

-You'll still need to tell your portfolio investment entity (PIE) what rate to use.
+You'll still need to tell your portfolio investment entity (PIE) which rate to use.

-Use our online calculator to find your PIR
+Use our online tool to work out your PIR

-Non-resident investors in a variable rate PIE have a different PIR depending on the type of investment and the country the investments are in, if you invest in a variable rate PIE
+- PIR that depends on the type of investment and the country the investments are in, if you invest in a variable rate PIE

 Non-individual tax residents